Training and Inference on Any-Order Autoregressive Models the Right Way: Experiments

 We learn a character-level model on chunks of 250 characters using the Text8 dataset~\cite{mahoney2011large}, which consists of 100M characters.
 We follow the setup from previous work in modeling the chunked text segments \textit{without} any additional context, and use the same 12-layer Transformer architecture as ARDM and D3PM~\citep{HoogeboomARDM22,AustinJHTB21}.
 We report the joint and marginal likelihoods in terms of bpd (lower is better), where the marginal bpd is computed w.r.t. to the test mask distribution $\maskcardunif(e) \propto 1/\binom{N}{|e|}$ as used in~\cite{StraussACE21}\footnote{$\maskcardunif$ effectively samples a cardinality $c$, and then samples uniformly among masks with cardinality $c$.}.
 In Tab.~\ref{tab:text8} we see that MAC outperforms all existing arbitrary conditional models in joint likelihood and comes close to a standard Transformer trained only to model in one variable order, even when trained only on a fraction of the total number of epochs by baselines in literature.
 Similarly, MAC also gets better marginal bpd compared to ARDM.

 \paragraph{Ablations} In Fig.~\ref{fig:ablation} we present ablation studies on different choices of the training mask distribution.
 The baseline method (ARDM) trains on the $\maskcardunif$ mask distribution (grey).
-Using insight \textbf{(B)} from Sec.~\ref{sec:MAC} with a random decomposition protocol leads to a slight improvement $\edgedist{\wrand}{M}$ (light blue).
-Adding on insight \textbf{(A)} by using the $\wmac$ protocol leads to more improvement $\edgedist{\wmac}{M}$ (light orange).
+Using only insight \textbf{(A)} from Sec.~\ref{sec:MAC} with a deterministic decomposition protocol but no edge-weighting gives slight improvements $\edgedist{w\text{-ablateA}}{M}$ (light purple).
+Using only insight \textbf{(B)} from Sec.~\ref{sec:MAC} with edge-weighting but random decomposition protocol also leads to slight improvements $\edgedist{\wrand}{M}$ (light blue).
+Using both insights \textbf{(A)} and \textbf{(B)} gives the $\wmac$ protocol which leads to more improvements $\edgedist{\wmac}{M}$ (light orange).
 Lastly, the cardinality reweighing heuristic improves both methods even more (dark blue/orange).
 The best performance is given by $\edgedistCR{\wmac}{M}$ in dark orange, which is the setting we use for MAC in all our other experiments.